By Christine A. Bournias

 Determine if the facility is an ideal environment for your pet well in advance—not the day before you hop in the car or board an airplane to leave town.
 Your dog is family and they need a safe, healthy place to stay.
 Investing this time upfront is critical.

-A thorough interview process needs to be conducted before attending any Doggy Day Camp activity.
+A thorough interview process or assessment needs to be conducted before attending any Doggy Day Camp activity.
 If your dog hasn’t attended Camp (or never stepped paw) in a boarding facility, it’s important to get your dog evaluated by leaders in the pet hospitality business.
 Pet Experts are trained to assess your pet for proper size and temperament during their initial visit.

 Photo Credit: Breanna Elizabeth, Best Friends Pet Hotel (Willow Grove)